diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/200-shavedice.md

 SHAVED ICE is a minor antagonist in EPIPHANY OF ORB.

-they are a mysterious fbi agent who has been trailing fiori for years.
+they are a mysterious agent who has been trailing fiori for years, following the incident in area 51.

-## featured in

-- eoo anime opening 1
-- eoo halloween comic

 ## trivia